Arts Practice

 Colour.
 Texture.
 Wonkiness.
 Fuzzy boundaries.
 Spicy tears.
 Joy.
 Play.
 Chronic pain.
 Brain-gut health.
 Hypermobility.
 Bruises.
 Falls.
 Dyspraxia.
 Falling into a hyperfocus hole.
 Lost connections.
 Things left unfinished.
 Tangled wires.
 Misplaced stuff.
 A buzzing neon light that won’t switch off after dark…

-The ritual of creating, connection, collective and individual wellness and play has become key to my creative wellness.
+The ritual of creating, connection, collective and individual wellness, and play has become central to my creative process.

 Activism, Allyship, and RADICAL JOY.